jtwool/superdead-rules/src/8_organizations.md

 As such, navy organizations take the security of their boats as a first order priority, sending small teams onto land to incrementally secure territory.
 The limiting factor to their effectiveness——like common survivors, in many ways——is the availability of food, water, and other supplies necessary for daily life.

 ### Air Force
+Air Force bases no longer serve as potent sigils of destruction and dominance, but rather, as technological havens.
+Succumbing to an unsustainable dependence on modern resources—like jet fuel—the Air Force organizations that remain have pivoted into canny and brilliant logistic and technical operations.
+These outposts are now the sophisticated and well armed engineering operations in the world.
+Behind their chain fences and armed with simple personal weaponry, the Air Force's technicians build a new set of machines.
+Not to achieve air superiority, but to dispatch the zombie threat once and for all.

 ### Intelligence Agency
 Intelligence Agencies are shadowy organizations adjacent to the military, used to operating in a clandestine fashion.
 They do not have the large armaments for direct conflict, but they have highly trained operatives and penchant for thinking outside the box.